dpankova/DoublePulse/stat_analysis/atfienberg/README.md

 4. Activate the `doublepulse` environment with `conda activate doublepulse`.

 5. Launch jupyter, e.g. `jupyter-lab --no-browser --port <port>`.
 You will need to create an SSH tunnel to be able to access this jupyter server from your local browser.
-An example command to create an SSH tunnel from your local machine through `pub` to `cobalt08` is `ssh -t -t -L<port>:localhost:<port> pub 'ssh -L<port>:localhost:<port> cobalt08`.
+An example command to create an SSH tunnel from your local machine through `pub` to `cobalt08` is:
+    `ssh -t -t -L<port>:localhost:<port> pub 'ssh -L<port>:localhost:<port> cobalt08`.

 6. Run the notebooks.
 The outputs should be identical to those shown in versions on GitHub.